and Your Family

-If the Surrogates Court appoints you as the Estates Fiduciary, you have certain responsibilities that you may need the help of a Probate Lawyer.
-As any New York Probate Lawyer will tell you, a fiduciary is a person that is given responsibility over an estate following the passing of a loved one.
+If the Surrogates Court appoints you as the estates fiduciary, you have certain responsibilities that you may need the help of a probate lawyer.
+As any New York probate lawyer will tell you, a fiduciary is a person that is given responsibility over an estate following the passing of a loved one.
 Fiduciaries are put in charge of carrying out asset distribution per a Will or Trust.
-Executors, administrators and trustees are examples of those who have a fiduciary responsibility to beneficiaries of a deceased individuals’ Probate Estate.
+Executors, administrators and trustees are examples of those who have a fiduciary responsibility to beneficiaries of a deceased individuals’ probate estate.

-A New York Probate Lawyer is often hired when other members of the family and sometimes other beneficiaries of an estate object to the actions of the fiduciary.
-A New York Estate Litigation Lawyer will go after fiduciaries that have acted inappropriately in the administration of an estate.
-An Estates Fiduciary can face a breach of fiduciary duty suit which can result in having to provide comprehensive accounting information regarding the estate's or trust's assets.
-If an Estate Litigation Attorney finds the Fiduciary to be involved in questionable activity, the New York Attorney can request removal from the Estate Administration process and even criminal prosecution.
-A New York Estate Litigation Lawyer will advise the Fiduciary that if their negligence or fraud results in financial loss to an estate or trust, charges and fines can be imposed for failing to comply with New York ETPL.
+A probate lawyer is often hired when other members of the family and sometimes other beneficiaries of an estate object to the actions of the fiduciary.
+A New York estate litigation lawyer will go after fiduciaries that have acted inappropriately in the administration of an estate.
+An estates fiduciary can face a breach of fiduciary duty suit which can result in having to provide comprehensive accounting information regarding the estate's or trust's assets.
+If an estate litigation attorney finds the Fiduciary to be involved in questionable activity, the New York Attorney can request removal from the Estate Administration process and even criminal prosecution.
+A NY estate litigation lawyer will advise the Fiduciary that if their negligence or fraud results in financial loss to an estate or trust, charges and fines can be imposed for failing to comply with New York ETPL.
 In these cases the New York Surrogates Court may fine or surcharge the fiduciary for breach of duty and direct the fiduciary to personally make financial reparations to the estate, trust or the beneficiaries.

-When a Will is contested in New York, a Fiduciary can easily be caught in the middle of two arguing parties, each with their own Probate Lawyer.
+When a Will is contested in New York, a Fiduciary can easily be caught in the middle of two arguing parties, each with their own probate lawyer.
 The estates executor may be accused of negligent wrongdoing by the probate awyer and in some cases be called to testify in a New York Probate Court.
 If you are an estate Fiduciary being challenged by another Probate Lawyer, you will need the assistance of a well-versed New York Estate Administration Attorney.